An afternoon trip to tour the historic Kozel Brewery, including a tasting of the premium beers produced here.

 This tour is part by air-conditioned coach, part on foot.

-After picking you up from your Prague hotel, we drive for around 25 minutes to reach the village of Velké Popovice, home to the Kozel Brewery.
+After picking you up from your Prague hotel, we drive for around 25 minutes to reach the village of VelkÚ Popovice, where the Kozel Brewery is located.

-Earlier that century, another Czech brewer, Pilsner Urquell, had changed the beer world forever by producing the world's first golden lager.
+Earlier that century, Czech brewers had produced the world's first golden lager.
 This was achieved through a new technique of fermentation, and by storing the beer in cold cellars cut into rock.
-It was this process that Baron Ringhoffer replicated to create Kozel.
+It was this new process that Baron Ringhoffer employed to create Kozel.

-Naturally we finish the tour with a tasting of freshly brewed unpasteurised, unfiltered Kozel beer.
+Naturally we finish with a beer tasting, of freshly brewed unpasteurised, unfiltered Kozel.

-Before we leave, there is time to browse the onsite shop which stocks bottled beers produced by Kozel as well as a range of glasses and jugs, beer towels, T-shirts and more.
-Refreshments are also available.
+Before we leave, there is time to browse the onsite shop which stocks bottled Kozel beers, as well as glasses, jugs, beer towels, T-shirts and more.
+Refreshments are also available in the shop.

 Prague Experience sightseeing tours are in English and another language.
 They are led by professional, licensed tourist guides and use modern, air-conditioned mini-coaches.

 If you require a tour in French, German, Italian, Russian or Spanish, please specify on the booking form.

 The tour finishes back in Prague, near Wenceslas Square.